LIZ BLUME, AICP

 email@example.com | 513.745.3935

-Emma joined the CBI team in 2014, and over the past three years has worked in a community organizing capacity to support neighborhood-led initiatives, resident leadership development, and neighborhood plan implementation.
+Emma joined the CBI team in 2014, and over the past six years has worked in a community organizing capacity to support neighborhood-led initiatives, resident leadership development, and neighborhood plan implementation.
 In her role, Emma supports CBI's community engagement efforts, training implementation, project-based research and evaluation.
 She supported CBI on the research design and implementation of Phases II and III of the Cincinnati Youth Gap Analysis completed for the Youth Commission of Cincinnati.
 Emma is an AmeriCorps alum from the Public Allies Cincinnati Class of 2015.
 She holds a Bachelor's Degree in Sociology-Anthropology from Denison University.